boucadair/CATS-framework/draft-ldbc-cats-framework.md

 A service transaction consists of one or more service packets sent by the client to an Ingress CATS-Forwarder to which the client is connected to.
 The Ingress CATS-Forwarder classifies incoming packets received from clients by soliciting the CATS classifier (C-TC).
 When a matching classification entry is found for the packets, the Ingress CATS-Forwarder encapsulates and forwards them to the C-PS selected Egress CATS-Forwarder.
 When these packets reach the Egress CATS-Forwarder, the outer header of the possible overlay encapsulation is removed and inner packets are sent to the relevant service contact instance.

-> Note that multi-homed clients may be connected to multiple CATS domains that may be operated by the same or distinct service providers.
+> Note that multi-homed clients may be connected to multiple CATS infrastructures that may be operated by the same or distinct service providers.
 This version of the framework does not cover multihoming specifics.

 ## Service Contact Instance Affinity